abhisarmittal/NJRSF/README.md

-# apiweathertest

-yuvanshu learning python for the about the science project on personal gardener

-app1 contains original python code for my-personal-gardener
+# GDD PET science project 2019

+personal gardener using GDD and PET from ahwere

 deploy to heroku